-Bicycling and walking are inexpensive and efficient forms of transportation that can help reduce traffic congestion, improve air quality within our community, and improve health and well-being through regular exercise.
-Every transportation agency, including TxDOT, has the responsibility to improve conditions and opportunities for bicycling and to integrate bicycling and pedestrian facilities into our transportation systems.
+Bicycling and walking are inexpensive and efficient forms of transportation that can help reduce traffic congestion through diverting use, improve air quality within our community, and improve health and well-being through regular exercise.
+Every transportation agency has the responsibility to improve conditions and opportunities for safe and convenient walking and bicycling and to integrate bicycling and pedestrian facilities into our transportation systems.

-It is TxDOT’s policy to consider bicyclists and pedestrians in the development of transportation projects, as part of design, construction and maintenance of state roadways and in the development of federally funded transportation projects.
+It is TxDOT’s policy to consider bicyclists and pedestrians in the development of transportation projects, as part of the design, construction, and maintenance of state roadways, and in the development of federally funded transportation projects.

-During the planning and design phases of a TxDOT project, public input (when applicable) as well as bicycle and pedestrian accommodation plans produced by city, county, and metropolitan planning organizations are considered.
+During the planning and design phases of a TxDOT project, public input (when applicable) as well as bicycle and pedestrian accommodation plans produced by cities, counties, and metropolitan planning organizations are considered.
 Local bicycle and pedestrian interest groups can also be contacted for public input.